MAPF-Competition/web_resource/Competition Setup.md

 </div>

 4. A new task is revealed and assigned to the yellow robot.
 This task contains four errands.
-The robots need to finish as many tasks as possible before a maximum timestep is reached.
+The robots need to finish as many tasks as possible before a maximum time is reached.
 The total number of remaining (un-revealed) tasks is infinite.

 <div style="text-align: center;">
    <img src="./external_page_resource/images/img3.jpg" alt="description" style="max-width: 80%; height: auto;">